a124557/working_memory_tests/README.md

 # Working Memory Tests

-Note: This is a fork of the original experiement tasks
+Note: This is a fork of the original experiement tasks from: https://github.com/mahiluthra/working_memory_tests

 The following changes have been added to 'symmetry_span_task.html':